 Of course, you can pack your itinerary Palawan and Coron itinerary with plenty more.
 If you’re managing to stretch your budget a little further, then see what else you can do with Itinerary 2 and Itinerary 3.

 If you’re only enjoying your two-week break from work then don’t panic!
-There is plenty to keep you busy on Palawan Island alone and this holiday-maker itinerary will keep you right.
+There are plenty of tourist spots to keep you busy on Palawan Island alone and this holiday-maker itinerary will keep you right.

 Catch a transfer heading north to Port Barton.
 We highly, highly recommend staying at the hidden paradise of Toby & Thelma’s; a thirty-minute boat ride north.
 Spend 3 nights here enjoying the beautifully isolated beach, kayaking to unknown waterfalls, hiking, dugong snorkelling and island hopping with Toby himself.
 This is as good as it gets on Palawan Island.